Scented candles to reduce anxiety

 - meditating daily, enhancing your space with candlelight

 - popping on your favourite relaxation scent and winding down with a lovely book

 - incorporating candlelight with a relaxed exercise routine such as mindfulness, tai chi or yoga

 Why don’t you try it yourself?
-After a long and stressful day, de-stress by lighting a candle and allowing its scents to travel you to a soothing place where you can relax and enjoy the rest of the day.
-Try one next time you are having a stressful day - you won’t regret it!
+After a long and stressful day, de-stress by lighting an aromatherapy candle and allow its scent to take you to a soothing place where you can relax and enjoy the rest of the day.